Benefits of Being Prepared

 As you practice, you’ll inevitably gain momentum and start to enjoy yourself quite a lot.

 From there, women will enjoy you even more too.

 Conclusion: Conversation Topics for Introverted Men

-As with everything we teach at Introverted Alpha, all this talk about conversation topics is first and foremost about self-actualization.
+As with everything we teach at Introverted Alpha on the blog and in our 1:1 dating coaching program, all this talk about good conversation topics is first and foremost about self-actualization.

 Yes, it’s very practical and will help you connect better with women.
 Knowing how to start a conversation with a woman and how not to start a conversation… these are useful skills.

 At the same time, what ends up being most fulfilling is becoming more of yourself.

 That’s what our clients say over and over is their favorite part of the whole experience.

 The dates are wonderful and knowing how to talk to a woman and hold her interest are great skills.
 It also feels great not to have to make small talk that doesn’t feel fun or be too lost in your own thoughts to connect with new people in front of you.